 You’ve heard the expression that when you fail to plan, you plan to fail.
 Your career is not exempt from this message.
 This is why it should be no surprise that individuals who are intentional about setting their career goals and creating a plan of action to accomplish them tend to be more successful than those who don’t plan at all.
 Simply put, when you fail to make your career a priority, you limit your own opportunities for progression and advancement.
 To have the career of your choice, you must invest your time and effort.
-Career success requires careful planning, sacrifice, dedication and, most importantly, hard work.
+Career success requires careful planning of goals and objectives.

 So whether you’re just starting out in your career, at the midpoint of your career, or gearing up for the last few years before retirement, you need a plan.

-Here are five proven tips to assist you with creating your 2018 Career Plan:
+Here are five proven tips to assist you with creating your goals and objectives:

 - First, take inventory of the knowledge, skills, and abilities you currently possess and identify what more you need to acquire in order to accomplish your career pursuits.